Venzory/Venzory/docs/archive/PHASE_4_COMPLETION_REPORT.md

 ## Executive Summary

-Phase 4 of the Remcura V2 Go-Ready Architecture integration has been successfully completed.
+Phase 4 of the Venzory Go-Ready Architecture integration has been successfully completed.
 All three target modules (Products, Stock Count, and Settings) have been migrated to use the new service layer architecture with RBAC, tenant scoping, audit logging, and transaction safety.

 ### Completion Metrics